-- Researcher Monika Moore found men often miss a women’s first eye-gazing courtship signal.
-On average women need to eye-gaze three times before a man takes notice.
+- Monica Moore, a professor of Experimental Psychology at Webster University in St. Louis, found men often miss a women’s first eye-gazing courtship signal.
+On average, women need to eye-gaze three times before a man takes notice.

-- In another study participants were asked to decode a silent movie.
-Women were able to guess what was happening 87% of the time, but men could only guess correctly 42% of the time.
-Interestingly homosexual men and men in highly emotional jobs (nursing, teaching and acting) did nearly as well as women.
+- In another study, participants were asked to decode a silent movie.
+Women were able to guess what was happening 87 percent of the time, but men could guess correctly only 42 percent of the time.
+Interestingly, homosexual men and men in highly emotional jobs (nursing, teaching and acting) did nearly as well as women.

 - Women might be better at reading body language because more of their brain is active when they evaluate other’s behavior.
-When in an MRI women have 14 to 16 active brain areas while evaluating others, whereas men only have 4 to 6 active.
+MRI scans reveal that women have 14 to 16 active brain areas while evaluating others, whereas men only have four to six active.